Xilinx/inference-server/docs/metrics.rst

     $ ./prometheus

 By default, Prometheus will use a configuration file named ``prometheus.yml`` in the local directory.
-A sample ``prometheus.yml`` is provided in Xilinx Inference Server that can be used as-is or changed as needed.
+A sample ``prometheus.yml`` is provided in AMD Inference Server that can be used as-is or changed as needed.
 Documentation about the additional options for this file is available `online <https://prometheus.io/docs/prometheus/latest/configuration/configuration/>`__.

 Once the prometheus executable is running, start your instrumented application.